Papeete Safety Guide

 Hospitals

-Centre Hospitalier de la Polynésie Française (CHPF) on Pirae Road is the main facility with 24/7 emergency services.
-Clinique Cardella in downtown Papeete offers private care with shorter wait times.
+Centre Hospitalier de Polynésie Française (CHPF) in Pirae is the tertiary referral centre; Clinique Cardella in downtown Papeete handles outpatient and maternity cases.

 Pharmacies